ngen-brett/gitlab-ce/doc/user/project/integrations/prometheus_library/nginx_ingress_vts.md

 GitLab has support for automatically detecting and monitoring the Kubernetes NGINX ingress controller.
 This is provided by leveraging the included VTS Prometheus metrics exporter in [version 0.9.0](https://github.com/kubernetes/ingress-nginx/blob/master/Changelog.md#09-beta1) through [0.15.x](https://github.com/kubernetes/ingress-nginx/blob/master/Changelog.md#0150).

-> [NGINX Ingress version 0.16](nginx_ingress.md) and above of have built-in Prometheus metrics, which are different than the VTS based metrics.
+NOTE: **Note:** [NGINX Ingress version 0.16](nginx_ingress.md) and above of have built-in Prometheus metrics, which are different than the VTS based metrics.

 ## Requirements